Nueces County jobs in Corpus Christi, TX - 31 jobs

 Nueces County, Tx job in Corpus Christi, TX

-Prepares and issues documents according to specific instructions or established guidelines.
+Prepares and issues documents according to established guidelines.

 QUALIFICATIONS: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Any employee who drives a vehicle on official business must have a driving record which meets standards set by the County and the County's insurance carrier.

-EDUCATION and/or EXPERIENCE: High school diploma or general education degree (GED) plus a minimum of one year of responsible clerical work experience, preferably with a government entity.
+* plus a minimum of three (3) years responsible clerical work experience, preferably with a government entity.

 Any equivalent combination of experience and training which provides the required knowledge, skills and abilities, may be considered for current Nueces County employees only.